Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 The Ethiopian eunuch needed someone to help him understand the scriptures.
 Peter was the one who went to help, according to Acts 8:26-40.
 After the need was fulfilled, Peter went on to the next place where he was needed.

-Know that when people go out of your life, it may not be about anything you have done.
-Also, know that when someone goes out of your life, there is space for someone else to come in to occupy that space and bring you something new and for you to share something new with that person.
+Know that when people go out of your life, it may not be your fault.
+It is a kingdom principle at work.
+When someone goes out of your life, there is space for someone else to come in to occupy that space and bring you something new and for you to share something new with that person.

 Forgiveness Releases You